Reef in grip of another bleaching event

 Another significant bleaching event is unfolding on the Great Barrier Reef ahead of a key international visit to take the ecosystem’s pulse.

-Early results from monitoring work along the length of the 2300km World Heritage-listed reef show it is in trouble again.
+Early results from monitoring work along the length of the 2300-kilometre World Heritage-listed reef show it is in trouble again.

 “Bleaching has been detected across the marine park – it is widespread but variable, across multiple regions, ranging in impact from minor to severe,” the Great Barrier Reef Marine Park Authority said on Friday.

-There are some instances of whole colonies bleaching but most observations are of early stage bleaching.
+There were some instances of whole colonies bleaching but most observations were of early stage bleaching.

 “The most heavily impacted reefs are around the Townsville region.
 There have also been reports of early mortality where heat stress has been the greatest,” the authority said.